erlerobot/erle_gitbook/en/beaglepilot/parameterspde.md

 }
 ```

-This slice of code implemtnes the `load_paramters` function.First check varible information and if it doesn't coincide with the AP_Param value a panic message is printed.
+This slice of code implemtnes the `load_paramters` function.
+First check varible information and if it doesn't coincide with the AP_Param value a panic message is printed.
 Then if the `format_version` can't be load erase all the parameters, and save the current format version.
-If the `format_version is available, loads all auto-loaded EEPROM variables.Then adjust some values as explained in the last two commnets.
+If the `format_version` is available, loads all auto-loaded EEPROM variables.Then adjust some values as explained in the last two commnets.